astrofrog/astropy-APEs/APE10.rst

 --------------------

-A number of scientific Python projects, including IPython, Matplotlib, Sympy, and others have now signed the `Python 3 statement/pledge
+A number of scientific Python projects, including IPython, Matplotlib, Sympy, and others have now signed the `Python 3 statement
 <https://python3statement.github.io>`_ which states that scientific Python
 packages will drop support for Python 2 no longer than 2020.
 In fact, the IPython developers have now released `IPython 5.0